Tashaun33/Enigma-Excursions/README.md

-1. Price Sensitivity Hypothesis o	H₀: There is no difference in average ticket price across regions. o	H₁: Average ticket price differs significantly across regions. in progress
+1. Price Sensitivity Hypothesis o	H₀: There is no difference in average ticket price across regions. o	H₁: Average ticket price differs significantly across regions.

-2. Age and Ticket price Hypothesis o	H₀: Age has no effect on ticket price. o	H₁: Age influences ticket price. in progress
+2. Age and Ticket price Hypothesis o	H₀: Age has no effect on ticket price. o	H₁: Age influences ticket price.

-3. Gender and Spending Hypothesis o	H₀: Average ticket price does not differ by gender. o	H₁: Average ticket price differs significantly by gender. in progress
+3. Gender and Spending Hypothesis o	H₀: Average ticket price does not differ by gender. o	H₁: Average ticket price differs significantly by gender.

-4. Travel Time and Ticket Price Relationship o	H₀: There is no relationship between travel time and ticket price. o	H₁: Ticket price increases with travel time. in progress
+4. Travel Time and Ticket Price Relationship o	H₀: There is no relationship between travel time and ticket price. o	H₁: Ticket price increases with travel time.

 ---